 So just a week after the mass return to work, I went on a wee overnighter to the countryside, in an attempt to to rebalance myself after a tough week (well, a week), and also to see what the Costwolds town of Shipston-on-Stour and the recently refurbished George Townhouse had to offer.
 Here’s how it went…

 Shipston-on-Stour is at the north end of the Costwolds, two hours away from London and in the gravitational pull of Stratford-upon-Avon (beautiful, beautiful Stratford-upon-Avon).
-Like other Costwolds villages, there’s a river running through it, a tea shop where you can buy cream scones in the company of regulars, and a shop specifically aimed at tourists that sell lots of things that are insinuated to be from The Cotswolds, but aren’t really.
-The pub and hotel is located on the main street, though there aren’t that many peripheral streets before it gets to the growing number of residential estates.
+Like other Costwolds villages, there was a river running through it, a tea shop where you could buy cream scones in the company of regulars and a craft-filled gift shop.
+The pub and hotel were located on the main street, though there aren’t too many peripheral streets before the centre gives over to residential estates.

 General room vibe

 The spacious room came complete with a Pinterest-friendly writing table and touches like a vintage radio and Nespresso machine, and felt both welcoming and tasteful.
-As far as homely places go, it’s hard to beat.
+As far as homely places go, it was hard to beat.

 Stealability of toiletries

-They’re a little too stealable, frankly.
-They have little bottles of Templespa, my fella’s favourite moisturising brand, so it was mandatory to steal every toiletry that wasn’t nailed down and they had a lot including shampoo, conditioner, shower gel and sleeping kit.
-Sorry (a bit), George Townhouse.
+They were a little *too* stealable, frankly.
+They have mini bottles of Templespa, my fella’s favourite moisturising brand, so it was mandatory to steal every toiletry that wasn’t nailed down – and they had plenty, including shampoo, conditioner, shower gel and sleeping kit.
+Sorry, George Townhouse.

 Perfect 10/10 showerage.
-The heat was already set at the sweet spot between scalding hot and warm, so all I had to do was pick between the rainfall shower or the holdable one.
-I had two showers in order to choose both.
+The heat was already set at the sweet spot of hotness, so all I had to do was pick between the rainfall shower or the holdable one.
+I had two showers, in order to choose both.

 Not wonderful tbh, especially as I had trouble filling out the form to get the free wifi.
 At it’s worst it’s a little patchy, so don’t rely on it for live-streaming your sister’s wedding etc.